Last updated on October 14, 2023

 Commander drafting first became a thing in November 2020 with the release of Commander Legends.
 WotC had to make changes to many normal things in Draft to make the experience of drafting a Commander deck a little easier:

-- Commander Legends draft boosters have 20 cards in each pack compared to the normal 15 (one of which is an irrelevant basic).
+- Commander draft boosters have 20 cards in each pack compared to the normal 15 (one of which is an irrelevant basic land).

-- The deck you’re drafting is a 60-card Commander deck.
-You need to pick at least one commander (more on that later) and can only play cards in the color identity of your commander(s).
+- You want to pick at least one commander (more on that later) and can only include cards in the color identity of your commander(s).

-- But in the event you don’t have a commander or are missing a partner/background, you can choose to play The Prismatic Piper or Faceless One even if you didn’t Draft them.
+- In the event you weren’t able to have a commander, you can play The Prismatic Piper even if you didn’t draft it.

-- After your draft, you split off from your draft pod into a 4-man game pod and then battle it out.
+- After you draft and build your deck, you split off from your Draft pod into a 4-player pod and battle it out.